Star-Spangled Banner Tartan—THE PAST

 Threads of the Historic Banner

-Across the sett:
+Across the Sett:

 “The star is a symbol of the heavens and the divine goal to which man has aspired from time immemorial; the stripe is symbolic of the rays of light emanating from the sun.”